Samsung’s new line of 2020 QLED 4K and 8K TVs is here, with a majority of the new models now ready to order or pre-order and ship out starting today.

 - March 2020, $1,800 (55-inch), $2,700 (65-inch), $3,800 (75-inch), $5,300 (85-inch)

-Theis Samsung’s best 4K TV for 2020, with a lot of similar features to its 8K counterpart in the Q800T.
-For instance, the Q90T also features a Direct Full Array backlit screen, Samsung’s Ultra Viewing Angle technology, and 4K versions of both the quantum processor and the A.I. upscaling feature.
-Samsung’s quantum dot technology is present as well, as is the patented OneRemote, Samsung’s TV remote that’s designed to detect and control all compatible devices connected to the TV.
+The Q90T is Samsung’s best 4K TV for 2020, with a lot of similar features to its 8K counterpart in the Q800T.
+For instance, the Q90T also features a Direct Full Array backlit screen, Samsung’s Ultra Viewing Angle technology, and

 - March 2020, $1,100 (49-inch), $1,300 (55-inch), $1,800 (65-inch), $2,800 (75-inch), $4,000 (85-inch)

-The solid soundbar or home theater system would.shares a good amount of what makes the Q90T a strong TV option, save for a few key details.
+The Q80T Series shares a good amount of what makes the Q90T a strong TV option, save for a few key details.
 While the two TVs have the same processor, the Q90T has better high dynamic range, weighs 13 more pounds with its stand, and has better built-in speakers.
-Though it’s worth noting, most TV speakers don’t quite cut it the way a
+Though it’s worth noting, most TV speakers don’t quite cut it the way a solid soundbar or home theater system would.

 - March 2020, $1,000 (55-inch), $1,300 (65-inch), $2,200 (75-inch), $3,000 (82-inch), $3,300 (85-inch)